sofmon/convention/v2/README.md

 ### 6.5 Configuration

-Database configurations are located in the **database** key in `/etc/agent/database`, specifying version, tenants, and shards.
+Database configurations are located in the **database** key in `/etc/agent/database`, specifying database connection per version, tenants, and shards.

 ``` JSON
 {